scorbo2/musicplayer/docs/developer_properties.md

 # Developer overview: Using `swing-extras` for application configuration

-We start by extending the abstract `AppProperties` class from the `app-extensions` library.
+We start by extending the abstract `AppProperties` class from the `swing-extras` library.
 There is only one abstract method that we need to implement:

 ```java